 - Operational assets have been valued on the basis of either open market value for existing use, depreciated replacement cost or in the case of equipment, vehicles and plant, historical cost.
-Any additions or enhancements during 2012/13 which have not been the subject of a valuation are included at historical cost. - Non-operational assets, including investment property, have been valued at open market value.
+Any additions or enhancements during 2013/14 which have not been the subject of a valuation are included at historical cost. - Non-operational assets, including investment property, have been valued at open market value.
 The accrued cost of work in progress for capital schemes is also included with non-operational assets.
 The adoption of FRS 30 "Heritage Assets" gave the Council the option to either continue to carry its Community Assets at historic cost or to have them valued on the same basis as Heritage Assets.
-The Council continues to record its Community Assets (e.g. land and buildings purchased for the benefit of the community and with little or no prospect of ever being disposed of) and Infrastructure Assets (e.g. Flood Alleviation Works) at historical cost. - A number of values in the Balance Sheet for General Fund properties are based on 1 April 2010, 31st March 2011, 1st April 2011, 31st March 2012, 1st April 2012 or 31st March 2013 valuations.
-The rest of the values in the Balance Sheet for General Fund properties are based on either 31st March or 1st April 2009 valuations.
-These have been updated, where appropriate, for capital expenditure, sales, impairments and depreciation in 2012/13 to provide the value at 31st March 2013 as shown in the Balance Sheet.
+The Council continues to record its Community Assets (e.g. land and buildings purchased for the benefit of the community and with little or no prospect of ever being disposed of) and Infrastructure Assets (e.g. Flood Alleviation Works) at historical cost. - General Fund property values in the Balance Sheet are based on 31st March 2009, 1st April 2009, 1 April 2010, 31st March 2011, 1st April 2011, 31st March 2012, 1st April 2012, 31st March 2013, 1st April 2013 or 1st April 2014 valuations with the exception of properties acquired during 2013/14 which have been valued as at the date of acquisition or the date on which they became operational.
+Where appropriate, the values have been updated, for capital expenditure, sales, impairments and depreciation in 2013/14 to provide the value at $31^{\rm st}$ March 2014 as shown in the Balance Sheet.
 The valuations were carried out by the District Valuer, a part of the Valuation Office Agency.
-For Housing Revenue Account properties (excluding some land which is valued at 1st April 2010) the valuation is based upon the valuation at 1st April 2013 provided by the District Valuer.
+For Housing Revenue Account properties (excluding some land which is valued at $1^{\rm st}$ April 2010) the valuation is based upon the valuation at 1st April 2014 provided by the District Valuer.

 Assets included in the Balance Sheet at fair value are revalued sufficiently regularly to ensure that their carrying amount is not materially different from their fair value at year-end, but as a minimum every five years.
 Increases in valuations are matched by credits to the Revaluation Reserve to recognise unrealised gains.
-Also gains may be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of an impairment loss previously charged to a service revenue account and this has happened in 2012/13 in the General Fund, mainly in respect of Car Parks (£0.354m) and Riverside House (£0.103m).
+Also gains may be credited to the Comprehensive Income and Expenditure Statement where they arise from the reversal of an impairment loss previously charged to a service revenue account.